Back to the Future: Casting

 The filmmakers became aware of Lea Thompson while researching Stoltz in the comedy-drama The Wild Life (1984).
-Crispin Glover used many of his mannerisms in portraying George McFly.
+Crispin Glover used many of his own mannerisms in portraying George McFly.
 Gale described his performance as "nuts", and Zemeckis was reportedly unhappy with Glover's performance choices, instructing him to be more restrained as the older George.
 Glover lost his voice during filming and later dubbed in some lines.
+According to Fox, Glover refused to follow blocking—preferring to move freely on whim regardless of camera placement—to the frustration of the crew.

-Deluise, Zane, Tim Robbins, and J.J.
-Cohen were considered to play Biff Tannen.
-Cohen was not considered intimidating enough against Stoltz, and the role went to Thomas F. Wilson; his first feature starring role.
+DeLuise, Zane, Tim Robbins, and J. J. Cohen were considered to play Biff Tannen.
+Cohen was not considered intimidating enough against Stoltz, and the role went to Thomas F. Wilson, his first feature starring role.
 Zane and Cohen were cast as Biff's minions Match and Skinhead instead.
 Tannen's name was taken from Universal Studios executive Ned Tanen, who had been unpleasant with Gale and Zemeckis.

 Melora Hardin was cast as Jennifer Parker on a two-film contract.
 After Stoltz's replacement, the crew were polled about Hardin being taller than Fox; the female crew overwhelmingly voted Marty should not be shorter than his girlfriend.
 Hardin was replaced by Claudia Wells, who had previously declined the role because of her commitment to the short-lived television series Off the Rack (1984).
 Actresses Kyra Sedgwick and Jill Schoelen were also considered; Schoelen was told she looked too "exotic" and not sufficiently All-American.
 Doc Brown's pet, a dog named Einstein, was originally scripted as a chimpanzee named Shemp.
 Sheinberg insisted films featuring chimps never did well.
 James Tolkan was the first choice for Principal Strickland after Zemeckis saw him in the crime drama Prince of the City (1981).
 Singer and soundtrack contributor Huey Lewis cameos as a Battle of the Bands judge.
 Lewis agreed to appear as long as he was uncredited and could wear a disguise.
 Gale cameos as the hand in the radiation suit tapping the DeLorean time display.